 Penneo KYC is a digital software that enables companies to automate their customer due diligence (CDD) and enhanced due diligence processes (EDD).
 With Penneo KYC, you can save time, meet your legal obligations, and provide a better experience to your clients.

-Our software is designed to help you meet the EDD requirements set out in the EU’s 6th AML Directive.
+Our software is designed to help you meet the EDD requirements set out by AML laws.
 Here’s how Penneo KYC can make your life easier:

 Guided risk assessment: The software helps you assess the ML/TF risk associated with each customer.
 Based on the risk assessment, you can decide what level of customer due diligence is required for each individual customer.